Where to buy local produce, meat, milk, seafood and eggs in the Charleston area right now

 Blackbird Market, 1808 Bohicket Road, Johns Island, 843-559-0193 (Monday-Saturday, 10 a.m.-7 p.m.; Sunday, 10 a.m.-5 p.m.)

 “Bird boxes” in three sizes, ranging from $155-$250, are offered on a weekly basis.
-Contents include a mix of meat, produce, dairy and dry goods, and orders must be filed by Friday at 12 noon.
+Contents include a mix of meat, produce, dairy and dry goods, and orders must be filed by noon Friday.

 The Daily, 652B King St., shopthedaily.com (Daily, 8 a.m.-3 p.m.)